-Spencer Hirsch is the Assistant Director for the Texas Hillel Foundation in Austin, TX.
-Prior to joining the Texas Hillel team, he worked as the Senior Regional Director of NFTY SOCAL, where he served 600+ families and 57 congregations, and received the NFTY SOCAL Lifetime Membership Award.
-He’s also worked extensively in marketing and brand management in the for-profit sector.
-Spencer holds a Graduate Certificate in Jewish Education for Adolescents and Emerging Adults from HUC-JIR, and a Bachelor’s Degree in English from the University of Washington.
+Spencer is an experienced nonprofit management professional interested in community building, leadership development, brand management, listening and design.
+Spencer is the Associate Director for the Texas Hillel Foundation at The University of Texas at Austin.
+Prior to joining the Texas Hillel team, he worked as the Senior Regional Director of NFTY Southern California, where he served 600+ families and 57 congregations, and received the NFTY Southern California Lifetime Membership Award.
+Spencer is currently earning a Master’s Degree in Organizational Leadership from HUC-JIR.
+He also holds a Graduate Certificate in Jewish Education from HUC-JIR, and a Bachelor’s Degree in English from the University of Washington.

-Rebecca Mather hails from the Greater Chicago Area.
-Rebecca graduated from Cornell College in Iowa with a Bachelor of Special Studies in Youth, Gender, and Social Justice.
+Rebecca hails from the Greater Chicago Area.
+Rebecca graduated from Cornell College in Iowa with a Bachelor’s Degree in Special Studies in Youth, Gender and Social Justice.
 Following graduation, she served for a year with AVODAH: The Jewish Service Corps in New Orleans.
 After AVODAH, she worked as the Gap Year House Supervisor for Tivnu: Building Justice, a Jewish social justice gap year in Portland, OR.
-Rebecca is excited to bring her background in group processing and intersectional justice movements to Texas Hillel as the social justice coordinator.
+Rebecca brings an extensive background in group processing and intersectional justice movements to Texas Hillel as the Director of Social Justice Programs.

-Alicia Kaminsky Garnes is a native Texan who has lived in Austin since 2010.
-Alicia attended Tufts University where she graduated with a BA in History.
-After receiving her MBA with a concentration in Marketing from American University, she worked in marketing communications for several publishers in Washington, DC. and Great-West Healthcare in Denver, CO.
+Alicia is a native Texan who has lived in Austin since 2010.
+Alicia attended Tufts University where she graduated with a Bachelor’s Degree in History.
+After receiving a MBA with a concentration in Marketing from American University, she worked in marketing communications for several publishers in Washington, DC. and Great-West Healthcare in Denver, CO.
 Since moving to Austin, Alicia has worked for Carol Dochen, Realtors as the Marketing Director and consulted on various marketing projects for local businesses and nonprofits.
 Alicia is married and has two children.

 James Thomas, Development Assistant

-James Thomas comes to Texas Hillel after earning a Master of Divinity from the Seminary of the Southwest and a Bachelor of Arts in Liberal Arts: English and Mathematics from Concordia University in Austin.
-James began his career in higher education at his alma mater in the Dean of Students office as Director of Student Activities & Student Government, Director of Intramural Sports and Director of Residential Life.
-As he works towards his Doctorate in Higher Education Administration, he assists Dr. Richard Reddick, University of Texas at Austin Assistant Vice President of Division of Diversity and Community Engagement, on various research projects.
+James came to Texas Hillel after earning a Master of Divinity from the Seminary of the Southwest and a Bachelor’s Degree in Liberal Arts (English and Mathematics) from Concordia University in Austin.
+James began his career in higher education at his alma mater in the Dean of Students Office as Director of Student Activities & Student Government, Director of Intramural Sports and Director of Residential Life.
+As he works toward his Doctorate in Higher Education Administration, he assists Dr. Richard Reddick, University of Texas at Austin Assistant Vice President of Division of Diversity and Community Engagement, on various research projects.
 James uses his background in student affairs and research to support the growing development efforts at Texas Hillel.